sveiae/website/_pages/proposed-tests.md

 <!-- ![feature image](/assets/images/requested-tests/crash-test-1620591_640.jpg){:class="img-responsive"} -->

-These are the most highly ranked tests which people have been recommending we implement into our testing platform through our [email list](https://www.securiful.com/proposed-tests/#want-more-tests-register-below).
+These are the highest ranked tests which people have been recommended by our users through our [email list](https://www.securiful.com/proposed-tests/#want-more-tests-register-below).

 **Test requirements**
 * Can be done from a single computer